ByteSizedDev/The_Irish_Cookie_Store/README.md

 * Press Enter.
 Your local clone will be created.

-* Using: pip3 Install virtualenv.
+* Using: pip3 Install virtualenv

 * Then: pip3 install > requirements.txt